TehilahZaman/project-card-game/README.md

 ## :spades: Description

-Blackjack is a card game with two players; the dealer and you.
+Blackjack is a card game, in this interation, played between two players: the dealer and the user (AKA the player).
 The goal is to get the value of your cards (AKA hand) to 21 or be the closest to 21.
-Anything above 21 is an automatic loss.
 Players can interact with the page, deciding when to have a new card dealt with the 'Hit Me' button and when to end their turn with the 'Stand' button.
+'Hit Me' will deal new cards from the deck and reset the points, and 'New Game' will refresh the deck and restart the game.
+The 'Help' button will prompt an pop-up which will provide an explanation of how to play.
 Players can play for as long as they like and enjoy a relaxing game of BlackJack.

+## :clubs: How to Play

+The goal of BlackJack is to get the sum of your hand to 21, or closer to 21 than your opponant.
+The player and dealer begin with two cards each.
+Royals are 10 points and aces can be 11 or 1 point.
+The player pushes 'Hit Me' when they want another card delt into their hand, if player gets 21 they win, over 21 is a bust.
+When the player is satisfied with their hand, they hit 'Stand' and the dealer's turn begins.
+If the dealer's hand reaches 21 the dealer wins, if over 21 it's a bust for the dealer and the player wins.
+If no one reaches 21, the player closest to 21 wins.

 ## :camera_flash: Screenshots